 Obituary lovingly provided by the family.

-As of April 8, 2021, Governor Brian Kemp has lifted the restrictions for large gatherings and other recommendations throughout Georgia.
+Governor Brian Kemp has lifted the restrictions for large gatherings and other recommendations throughout Georgia.
 However, we ask that you still be respectful of the family and others during this time.
 If you are sick, not feeling well, or have any symptoms of COVID 19, please do not attend the service or services.
-If you feel the need to wear a mask, please do so.